bixycler/UniinfoNotes/pages/Mind Jungle.md

 				- three levels of awareness
 				  sesation = physical awareness, awareness = mental awareness = universal awareness, consciousness = self-awareness
 				- Awareness in various systems
+					- Any open system, including physical system, is sensate to the environment because it .
+					- Classical [automaton](https://en.wikipedia.org/wiki/Automaton)
+						- An automaton with a predetermined routine is basically insensate and unaware of almost anything, when considering the whole automaton as a subject.
+The “almost” is to exclude the “on/off” switch which may be the only thing that the automaton is aware of.
+						  :LOGBOOK:
+						  CLOCK: [2024-11-11 Mon 13:17:13]
+						  :END:
 						-
-					- Classical [automaton](https://en.wikipedia.org/wiki/Automaton)
-						- The automata with predetermined routines are basically insensate and unaware of anything, at the level of behavior.
 					- [Turing Machine](https://en.wikipedia.org/wiki/Turing_machine)
 					- Large Language Models
 					- Unitnet